AusDTO/dta-website/_posts/2017-12-15-ict-procurement-buyers-sellers.md

   <figcaption><p><em>Caption: A sketch artist’s interpretation of the sellers group conversation</em></p></figcaption>
 </figure>

-## We’ll keep conversations two way
+## We’ll keep conversations two-way

 It turns out government buyers and ICT sellers all want the same thing — for it to be easier to buy and sell ICT with government.
 We are just looking at it from different perspectives, making it seem like we’re after different things.